arex388/Arex388.NhtsaVpic/README.md

 To use create a new instance of `NhtsaVpicClient` and pass in an instance of `HttpClient`.
 The original API documentation can be found [here](https://vpic.nhtsa.dot.gov/api/).

+For dependency injection use the `Arex388.NhtsaVpic.Extensions.Microsoft.DependencyInjection`.
+NuGet package with the `AddNhtsaVpic()` extension method.
+This will register `INhtsaVpicClient` to `NhtsaVpicClient`.
+Use `INhtsaVpicClient` interface in your code.

 Available as a NuGet package [here]().

 ```c#